 Whenever a blood clot is formed, it travels through the arteries and veins until it arrives in a vein that it is simply too small to get through.
 When the clot blocks the flow of blood in that vein, it can cause serious damage to the part of the body the vein is in.
 If the clot travels to the brain or lungs, the patient could die.

 The IVC filter is supposed to prevent a clot from being able to travel through the body.
 The device is made of metal and is placed in the IVC.
 It is supposed to “catch” a clot that is traveling towards the heart.
-However, the FDA has reported some very serious complication and side effects that can cause even more damage.
+However, the FDA has reported some very serious complications and side effects that can cause even more damage.

 The most frequently implanted brands are: